OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Using_additional_Course_Editor_Tools.md

 means of "Publish".
 This way you can prepare, set up and design your course in the course editor at your leisure.

 Your course can either be published by clicking on that link in your toolbar or directly when closing your course editor.
 Only once you have published your course it will become visible in the course run with closed editor.
 This does not mean that learners will already see your course.
-In order to be able to do that you have to publish your course and configure your access (see chapter "[Access configuration](Access_configuration.md)").
+In order to be able to do that you have to publish your course and configure your access (see chapter
+"[Access configuration](Access_configuration.md)").

+Das Publizieren kann entweder einfach beim Schliessen des Kurses vorgenommen werden oder man nutzt den Link in der Toolbar des Kurseditors. Über den Link in der Toolbar gelangt man in die manuelle Konfiguration des Publizierens.
+Beim Schliessen des Kurses ist auch ein schnelles/automatisches Publizieren möglich, was in den meisten Fällen ausreicht und deutlich schneller geht.

+!!! warning

+    In case you publish a course while others are working on it all non-saved data (such as entries in forums or Wikis) will be lost.

 If you want to make more differentiated settings when publishing, select the "Publish" button in the toolbar of the course editor.

- Button "Publish": Configuration steps
+### Manuelles Publizieren mit Wizard

 Step 1: First you have to select all those course elements you have modified and want to publish.
 Your choice will be reduced to course elements that are available for publishing.

-Step 2: Here you get access to the general publishing options of a course.
+Step 2: Modification of course access: Here you get access to the general publishing options of a course.
 Determine which OpenOlat- users should have access to your course.
 See section "[Course Settings](Course_Settings.md)" to learn more about those options at your disposal.
 Now you can complete your publishing process.
 Just click on "Finish".

-Step 3: You can create a catalog entry for the course.
-Tip: Enter only complete and functional courses in the catalogue, no test or play courses.

-Step 4: At this stage you will be informed on course elements that may not have been configured correctly and could cause problems when starting your course.

-Step 5: Any background updates of course elements are displayed here.

-Step 6: At last you will get a summary of your published modifications as well as a message containing the number of course participants working on your course at that very moment.

-Complete the steps with "Finish".
-You can also shorten the process by skipping individual steps and clicking on "Finish".

-In most cases it is sufficient to publish the course simply by closing the course editor.

-As long as you have not published your course elements and set the course to "Published", course participants will not find it either via the search mask or in the list of courses.

-In case you publish a course while others are working on it all non-saved data (such as entries in forums or Wikis) will be lost.
+Eventuell gibt es noch Hinweise die angezeigt werden.
+Auch ein Eintrag in den Katalog ist bei Verwendung des [Katalog 1.0](../area_modules/catalog1.0.md) möglich.